sintri/CK3-Conflict-Helper/README.md

 11. Go back to step 7 if there are more mods to be merged.<br>
 12. Congradulations You're Done, is what I would like to say.
 But there are technically more things to do, proceed to step 13 if you want.<br>
 13. <b>Overtime Steps</b><br>
-    So you're also allowed to overwrite fields from outside the file.
-Skipping this wouldn't be the end of the world, these conflicts would continue to behave as before.
-To handle that you'll need to make a file and have it loaded last to overwrite their overwrites.<br><br>
+    You're also allowed to overwrite fields from outside the file.
+Skipping this step wouldn't be the end of the world, these conflicts would continue to behave as before.<br>
+    Though some mods will definitely be required for you to handle these conflicts or else you might have unexpected behaviour.<br>
+    To handle this you'll need to make a file and with the overwrites and have it loaded last to overwrite their overwrites.<br><br>
     A list of these fields have been provided to you in two files, one grouped by the field name the other grouped by the file grouping.<br>
     Manual Merge Conflict Output.txt - Grouped by conflicting field name<br>
     Manual Merge Conflict Output By File.txt - Grouped by file name, this is the one I would use to do file-file compare<br>